 The University of Michigan Detroit Center provides a visible symbol of our nearly 200-year relationship with the City of Detroit.
-Conveniently located in the heart of the city’s Cultural Center, the U-M Detroit Center serves as a gateway for University and urban communities to take advantage of each other’s learning, research and cultural activities.
+Conveniently located in the heart of the city’s Cultural Center, the U-M Detroit Center serves as a gateway for University and urban communities to utilize each other’s learning, research and cultural activities.

 Opened on September 21, 2005, the staff and its 26,122 sq. ft. facility occupy the ground floor of Orchestra Place on Woodward Avenue next to the home of the Detroit Symphony Orchestra.
-Conducted under the auspices of the University’s Office of the Provost, the facility accommodates research projects and outreach initiatives, while also offering space for an increasing number of University programs involving Detroit citizens and organizations.
-The facility includes offices and space for classes, meetings, exhibitions, lectures, and collaborative work while serving as a home base for students and faculty working on projects in Detroit.
+Conducted under the auspices of the University’s Office of the Provost, the facility accommodates research projects and outreach initiatives while also offering space for an increasing number of University programs involving Detroit citizens and organizations.
+The facility includes offices and space for meetings, exhibitions, lectures, collaborative work, and more while serving as a home base for students and faculty working on projects in Detroit.